lwalsh2/Sorting_Algorithms/README.md

     invoke

 ## Building with Invoke
 This project can be built with Python's Invoke module.
 Using `invoke build` will build the different projects.
+To run the tests for the sorting methods, use `invoke run` followed by the sorting method you wish to run, or `all` to run all of them.